 RFK (Riboflavin Kinase) is a Protein Coding gene.
-Diseases associated with RFK include riboflavin deficiency.
-Among its related pathways are Disease and Metabolism.
-GO annotations related to this gene include riboflavin kinase activity.
+Diseases associated with RFK include Riboflavin Deficiency and Brown-Vialetto-Van Laere Syndrome.
+Among its related pathways are Metabolism of water-soluble vitamins and cofactors and Folate Metabolism.
+Gene Ontology (GO) annotations related to this gene include riboflavin kinase activity.

 Catalyzes the phosphorylation of riboflavin (vitamin B2) to form flavin-mononucleotide (FMN), hence rate-limiting enzyme in the synthesis of FAD.
 Essential for TNF-induced reactive oxygen species (ROS) production.
 Through its interaction with both TNFRSF1A and CYBA, physically and functionally couples TNFRSF1A to NADPH oxidase.
 TNF-activation of RFK may enhance the incorporation of FAD in NADPH oxidase, a critical step for the assembly and activation of NADPH oxidase.